payara/Cloud-Connectors/AmazonSQS/README.md

 Your MDB should contain one method annotated with `@OnSQSMessage` and that method should take a single parameter of type `com.amazonaws.services.sqs.model.Message`

-A full skeleton MDB is shown below
+A full skeleton MDB using Access and Secret keys shown below
 ```java
 @MessageDriven(activationConfig = {
     @ActivationConfigProperty(propertyName = "awsAccessKeyId", propertyValue = "${ENV=accessKey}"),